 Students are encouraged to use the library for curricular enrichment and pleasure reading.
 Borrowed books are to be returned on time and in good condition.
-Books damaged or lost must be paid for by the student before any other materials may be checked out.
+Parents will be notified of lost or damaged books and their FACTS account billed for a replacement.